jacob-carlborg/dstep/README.markdown

 		$ git clone git://github.com/jacob-carlborg/dstep.git

+3. Run `dub build --build=release` to build 32-bit version
-3. run `dub build --arch=x86_64 --build=release`
+4. Run `dub build --arch=x86_64 --build=release` to build 64-bit version

 #### Remarks

-Currently only 64-bit release version is supported.
-Remeber to install 64-bit version of LLVM to the default destination (`Program Files`) and to add its binaries to PATH enviromental variable.
+Building 32-bit version requires a 32-bit variant of the Visual Studio toolchain to be present in `PATH`.
+The same for 64-bit.
+Remember *not* to specify `-arch=x86` when building 32-bit version (`dub` will overwrite `-m32mscoff` with unsupported `-m32` switch).
+If you use libclang versions <= 3.7, you may need to install MinGW for header files.
+Remember to install LLVM to its default installation path and to add its binaries to the `PATH` environmental variable (otherwise you may need to change `dub.json`).

 ## Usage